Six top Dutch breweries and their best beers

 Dutch beer and breweries in the Netherlands

 The Netherlands has a great reputation in the field of beer.
-According to the most recent official tally by the Chamber of Commerce (KvK), the country is now home to almost 1.000 breweries, many of which are microbreweries that produce various speciality beers.
+According to a recent official tally by the Chamber of Commerce (KvK), the country is now home to almost 1.000 breweries, many of which are microbreweries that produce various speciality beers.

 As well as a number of official breweries in the Netherlands, there are also many private setups.
 If you ask around, odds are you'll find at least a few people who brew their own beer at home!